-- 1. Restorative Services: - a.
-Crowns: Rebuilding natural teeth where other basic material cannot be used satisfactorily.
+1. Restorative Services:

+- a) Crowns: Rebuilding natural teeth where other basic material cannot be used satisfactorily.
 Certain materials will not be authorized for use on back teeth.
-Pre-approval by Pacific Blue Cross is recommended. - b.
-Inlays and onlays involved in bridgework. - c.
-Veneers. - 2.
-Removable Prosthetics: The artificial replacement of missing teeth with dentures.
+Pre-approval by Pacific Blue Cross is recommended. - b) Inlays and onlays involved in bridgework. - c) Veneers. - Removable Prosthetics: The artificial replacement of missing teeth with dentures.
 Full upper and lower dentures or partial dentures of basic, standard design and materials.
-Full dentures may be obtained from either a dentist or a licensed denturist.
-Partial dentures may only be obtained from a dentist. - 3.
+Full or partial dentures may be obtained from either a dentist or a licensed denturist.
+Costs of lost, broken or stolen dentures are not eligible for reimbursement. - 3.
 Fixed Prosthetics: The artificial replacement of missing teeth with a crown or bridge. - 4.
 Periodontal appliances including bruxing guards: 2 (one upper and one lower) every 5 years.
-Costs of lost or stolen bruxing guards are not eligible for payment.
+Costs of lost, broken or stolen bruxing guards are not eligible for reimbursement.